 Microsoft says it's time to bin the on-prem data centre

-However, Microsoft says it has a solution of sorts by encouraging enterprises to move away from many on-premises data servers to fewer large data centres and thereby reducing overall IT consumption of energy and related carbon emissions.
+However, Microsoft says it has a solution of sorts by encouraging enterprises to move away from many on-premises data servers to fewer large data centers and thereby reducing overall IT consumption of energy and related carbon emissions.

 The company released a report in partnership with management and consultancy services provider WSP that details the environmental benefits of moving to the cloud – specifically, their cloud.

-The study compared the energy consumption and carbon emissions of four applications in the Microsoft Cloud with their on premises data centre equivalents, considering the full lifecycle of these components from manufacturing to end-of-life.
+The study compared the energy consumption and carbon emissions of four applications in the Microsoft Cloud with their on premises data center equivalents, considering the full lifecycle of these components from manufacturing to end-of-life.